paulwinfieldrogers/Responsive-Portfolio/README.md

 Pinned repos
 Altered some media queries to ensure mobile friendly Updated readmes for each project
-Added screenshots to readmes for projects.
+Added screenshots to readmes for projects